Source: HIGHLAND HISTORY:

 After the explosion in the mine, Charlie lost enthusiasm for mining and tried farming in areas of Emery and Carbon County (Cleveland and Pleasant Valley).
 Then in 1906, they moved to Highland and purchased thirty acres on the west side, where Freedom Elementary now stands and south from there to 10000 N, where he farmed and raised chickens, cows and pigs.

-There were two homes on the property, one where the Freedom Elementary school is (#9 on the 1958 Highland map) and the other at what would be approx 6730 W 10133 N (#3 on the 1958 Highland map), with barns, coops and stack yards across an irrigation ditch to the east of the home.
-Charlie and Rachel lived the remainder of their lives in that home.
-Charlie died in 1937, at age 73, and Rachel in 1945, age 81.
+There were two homes on the property, one where the Freedom Elementary school is (#9 on the 1958 Highland map) and the other at what would be approx 6730 W. 10133 N. (#3 on the 1958 Highland map), with barns, coops and stack yards across an irrigation ditch to the east of that home.
+Charlie and Rachel lived the remainder of their lives there.
+Charlie died in September 22, 1937, at age 73, and Rachel died July 19, 1945, age 81.
 They are buried in the American Fork City Cemetery.

 Charlie and Rachel were active in the LDS Church all their lives and participated in the Ward organization in 1915 and he was involved in the music-leading the choir, etc. Rachel worked mostly in the Primary Organization and also in Sunday School and Relief Society and they both sang in the choir and also sang duets.